Oysters-By-Mail Might Just Be The Next Big Wave Of At-Home Dining

 This ex-rugby playing Kiwi (who asked to remain anonymous because of food retailing laws) has been running his little operation for months.
 He sends out an email Wednesday and you have three hours to order.
 Then on Friday, there’s a three-hour pickup window.
 Fail to show, and you’re banned from the listserve.
 No fish for you.

 This time, even I was skeptical.
-But the thick, uneven cuts of sashimi I made with the fish I bought from him are some of the best pieces of sushi I’ve ever had.
+But the thick, uneven cuts of sashimi I made with the fish I bought from him are some of the best pieces of sushi I’ve ever eaten.
 Better still, I was able to gorge myself three nights in a row for the cost of a single restaurant experience (one sure to be dominated mostly by rice with razor-thin slices of potentially fraudulent fish).

-Plus buying everything from someone who only lives a few miles away, chatting about life in the pandemic, my favorite spots in New Zealand, and how this modern-day provisioner sources his product was a very cool throwback to an era I never lived in.
+Plus buying everything from someone who only lives a few miles away, chatting about life in the pandemic, our favorite spots in New Zealand, and how this modern-day provisioner sources his product was a very cool throwback to an era I never lived in.
 It references the days of the milkman and the corner fruit stand.
 That might sound both inconvenient and expensive, but the oysters I received on my birthday and the sashimi I bought a week later were both far cheaper than a restaurant would have been (the artisan bread, on the other hand, is more pricey than it would be from a bakery working at scale).

-Speaking personally, I’ve had a lot of fun with this new sort of food shopping — much more reminiscent of Italy, where you go to the cheese guy, then the butcher, then the bakery, etc. Like Knecht, I’ll always love restaurants, but I have a feeling how we love them after coronavirus will change.
-With the level of at-home experience that you can affordably create improving drastically throughout this era, what we want from our restaurants is sure to shift.
+Speaking personally, I’ve had a lot of fun with this new sort of food shopping — much more reminiscent of Italy, where you go to the cheese guy, then the butcher, then the bakery, etc. Like Knecht, I’ll always love restaurants, but I have a feeling that how we love them after coronavirus will change.
+With the level of at-home dining that you can affordably achieve improving drastically throughout this era, what we want from our restaurants is sure to shift.

 In a world where we can get a5 wagyu shipped to our doors, the community, creativity, and convenience chefs provide will be their strongest assets.
-Not just the product.
+Not just the ingredients they use.

 “We’re bringing a fine-dining experience to people’s homes,” McCormick says.
 “It makes us happy to offer that in a time when we’re all craving newness wherever we can find it.”